India's Tigers & Wildlife: A Photo Safari

 India’s Ranthambore National Park in eastern Rajasthan is legendary tiger country.
 Though we visit when the weather is hot, this means visitors are fewer and our odds of seeing tigers are much higher, since they must emerge from hiding to come to water twice daily.
-Our best chances for photo opportunities will be at these water holes.
+Our best chances for photo opportunities will be at these waterholes.
 In addition to tigers, we may see a multitude of other native wildlife.

 - Just 2 Guests Per Safari Truck — 6 Guests Max!

 We cap our small group at just six travelers.
 This assures you of personal attention from our naturalist-photographer guide, room to carry all your gear comfortably, and the flexibility for us to adapt to changing conditions (light, weather, animal movements) in a way that maximizes photo opportunities.
-And, of course, you’re guaranteed a window seat in our open 4x4s for unimpeded camera access!
+And, of course, you’re guaranteed a window seat in the open 4x4s for unimpeded camera access!